weihuayi/fealpy/README.md

 intelligent CAE apps, paving the way for advanced algorithms in industrial applications.

-FEALPy's development goal is to become the next generation intelligent CAE simulation computing engine.
+So FEALPy's development goal is to become the next generation intelligent CAE simulation computing engine.

 The word "FEAL" is an archaic or poetic term in English, meaning faithful or